tank-trax/vital/README.md

 This build represents an unofficial fork of the recently open sourced Waveform Synthesizer Vital, which includes modifications to the `jucer` and `make` files as well as other parts of the source to successfully build Vitalium as

- - a Standalone app with JACK support
+ - Standalone app with JACK support
- - a VST3 plugin
+ - VST3 plugin
  - LV2 plugin

 for Linux/GNU.